 - 1. Identify purpose of scheme and who will be involved. - 2.
-Undertake a desk study and understand the potential relationship and interaction of the scheme to the National Park's special qualities, taking particular note of the special landscape qualities. - 3.
+Undertake a desk study and understand the potential relationship and interaction of the scheme to the National Park's special qualities. - 3.
 Identify the likely form and capacity of the scheme, including the technology proposed, infrastructure required and grid connection. - 4.
 Identify the potential to modify the concept design to avoid adverse impact on the surrounding area. - 5.
 Identify the potential for mitigation measures to reduce or avoid adverse impacts of proposals. - 6.
-Start process of early engagement with key consultation agencies, including SEPA, SNH and Historic Environment Scotland (where applicable).
+Start process of early engagement with key consultation agencies, including SEPA, SNH and Historic Scotland (where applicable).